Who's on Have I Got News For You? 2020 continues tonight with these guests

-Episode 5 (May 1) of the new series of Have I Got News For You will be hosted by Romesh Ranganathan.
+Episode 6 (May 7) of the new series of Have I Got News For You will be hosted by David Tennant.

-He guest presents the fifth episode of the 59th series with guests Maisie Adam and James O'Brien joining regular team captains Ian Hislop and Paul Merton.
+He guest presents the sixth episode of the 59th series with guests Ayesha Hazarika and Chris McCausland joining regular team captains Ian Hislop and Paul Merton.

 The current series will film virtually and without an audience.
 A spokesperson for the show said: “Currently, [production company] Hat Trick is planning to go ahead & film HIGNFY without a studio audience, given the latest advice and guidelines.